Valērijs Šabala: Skonto Riga

-In February 2011 Šabala joined that time Latvian Higher League champions Skonto Riga.
-In his debut season with the club he was rarely used in the first eleven and often came on as a substitute, scoring 2 goals in 22 matches. Šabala scored his first league goal for Skonto on 25 September 2011 against his former club JFK Olimps.
-Despite the limited playing time, he was named Young player of the year and received the Ilmārs Liepiņš prize.
-Throughout the season Šabala went on short term trials with Arsenal, Watford and Udinese Calcio.
+In February 2011, Šabala joined that time Latvian Higher League champions Skonto Riga.
+In his debut season with the club. he was rarely used in the first eleven and often came on as a substitute, scoring two goals in 22 matches. Šabala scored his first league goal for Skonto on 25 September 2011 against his former club JFK Olimps.
+Despite the limited playing time, he was named Young Player of the Year and received the Ilmārs Liepiņš prize.
+Throughout the season, Šabala went on short-term trials with Arsenal, Watford and Udinese.

-In January 2012 Šabala went on trial with the Ukrainian Premier League club Dynamo Kyiv alongside his international teammate Vitālijs Jagodinskis, but eventually returned to Skonto with only the latter one signing a contract.
-On 30 June 2012 Šabala scored his first hat-trick in a league match against FS Metta/LU being just 17 years 8 months and 18 days old.
-On 10 July he was named the best Latvian Higher League player in June.
-In September Šabala went on trial with the Russian Premier League club CSKA Moscow and played in their friendly match against Lokomotiv-2 Moscow.
-In November information appeared in the media that CSKA Moscow were ready to offer Skonto 3.5 million euros for the player, but eventually the move did not occur. Šabala finished the 2012 season as the 5th top scorer of the league with 11 goals.
-In December he received the Ilmārs Liepiņš prize as the Young player of the year for the second season in a row.
+In January 2012, Šabala went on trial with Ukrainian Premier League club Dynamo Kyiv alongside his international teammate Vitālijs Jagodinskis, but eventually returned to Skonto with only the latter signing a contract.
+On 30 June 2012, Šabala scored his first hat-trick in a league match against FS Metta/LU at the age of 17 years, 8 months and 18 days.
+On 10 July, he was named the best Latvian Higher League player in June.
+In September, Šabala went on trial at Russian Premier League club CSKA Moscow and played in their friendly match against Lokomotiv-2 Moscow.
+In November, information appeared in the media that CSKA Moscow were ready to offer Skonto 3.5 million euros for the player, but eventually the move did not occur. Šabala finished the 2012 season as the 5th top scorer of the league with 11 goals.
+In December, he received the Ilmārs Liepiņš prize as the Young Player of the Year for the second season in a row.

-In the 2013 season Šabala scored 15 league goals, coming one goal short to his teammate Artūrs Karašausks and Daugava Daugavpils player Andrejs Kovaļovs, who both became the top scorers of the league with 16 goals each.
-On 18 July Šabala helped Skonto beat the Czech club Slovan Liberec 2–1 at home in the UEFA Europa League 2nd round qualification match, scoring the first goal.
+In the 2013 season, Šabala scored 15 league goals, coming one goal short to his teammate Artūrs Karašausks and Daugava player Andrejs Kovaļovs, who both became the top scorers of the league with 16 goals each.
+On 18 July, Šabala helped Skonto beat the Czech club Slovan Liberec 2–1 at home in the UEFA Europa League second qualifying round, scoring the first goal.
 He was included in the LFF and sportacentrs.com Latvian Higher League Team of the Tournament and named the best forward of the season.
 Skonto confirmed having received concrete offers for the player from the Turkish Süper Lig club Trabzonspor, Italian Serie A club Hellas Verona and Belgian Pro League club Club Brugge.

 Club Brugge

-On 29 January 2014 Šabala joined the Belgian Pro League club Club Brugge, signing a contract till 30 June 2018.
-In order to get immediate playing time he was loaned back to Skonto till 1 July 2014.
-During the loan spell Šabala appeared in 9 league matches and scored 5 goals.
-Having spent the pre-season preparation period with Club Brugge, Šabala was given out on another loan to the Cypriot First Division club Anorthosis Famagusta on 22 August 2014.
+On 29 January 2014, Šabala joined Belgian Pro League club Club Brugge, signing a contract until 30 June 2018.
+In order to get immediate playing time, he was loaned back to Skonto until 1 July 2014.
+During the loan spell, Šabala appeared in nine league matches and scored five goals.
+Having spent the pre-season preparation period with Club Brugge, Šabala was sent out on another loan to Cypriot First Division club Anorthosis Famagusta on 22 August 2014.